ietf-wg-cellar/flac-specification/flac.md

 Directly after the last metadata block, one or more frames follow.
 Each frame consists of a frame header, one or more subframes, padding zero bits to achieve byte-alignment and a frame footer.
 The number of subframes in each frame is equal to the number of audio channels.

+Each frame header stores the audio sample rate, number of bits per sample and number of channels independently of the streaminfo metadata block and other frame headers.
+This was done to permit multicasting of FLAC files but it also allows these properties to change mid-stream.
+Because not all environments in which FLAC decoders are used are able to cope with changes to these parameters during playback, a decoder MAY choose to stop decoding on such a change.
+A decoder that does not check for such a change could be vulnerable to buffer overflows.
+See also [the section on security considerations](#security-considerations).

 ## Frame header
 Each frame starts with the 15-bit frame sync code 0b111111111111100.
 Following the sync code is the blocking strategy bit, which MUST NOT change during the audio stream.
 The blocking strategy bit is 0 for a fixed blocksize stream or 1 for variable blocksize stream.
 If the blocking strategy is known, a decoder can search for a 16-bit sync code, either 0xF8 for a fixed blocksize stream or 0xF9 for a variable blocksize stream.
 To ease the search for the sync code and further reduction of false positives, all frames MUST start on a byte boundary.